nicksstapleton/blog/_posts/2022-12-22-esv-heirloom-bible-legacy-edition-review.md

 Overall, the ESV Heirloom Bible, Legacy Edition is a beautiful and timeless Bible that you will be excited to open and read.
 Its high-quality construction and elegant design should deliver for decades to come.

+I’m a big fan of the size of this Bible and the layout of the text.
+It’s not too heavy or big, but certainly not small.
+I love the margin space and frequently write notes there.
+I have been carrying this Bible with me everywhere and always use it when I am teaching.

 If you are looking for a Bible that is both functional, easy to read, and beautiful, the ESV Heirloom Bible, Legacy Edition might be the one.
 I am excited to use my copy and see how it ages over time.
 It is something I plan to pass onto one of my kids someday.

 Thank you to Crossway for giving me the opportunity to review this wonderful Bible!
 If you're interested in ordering a copy for yourself  [here](https://www.crossway.org/bibles/esv-heirloom-bible-legacy-edition-hrwnlthr/).
 There is also a recently released [thinline version]().